 LSC, in its sole discretion, will determine whether “good cause” has been established, but will use the following guidelines when determining whether good cause exists:

+a.
 The following circumstances, if supported by the appropriate documentation, constitute good cause:

-- Short- or long-term disability or serious illness/injury of a member of the participating attorney’s immediate family (i.e., spouse, domestic/civil partner, child, sibling, or parent; including both half-relations and step-relations) that results in voluntary resignation from employment or a reduction in employment status (e.g., from full-time to part-time) in order for the participating attorney to act as a caregiver for the family member with the disability, illness, or injury;
+iii.
+Short- or long-term disability or serious illness/injury of a member of the participating attorney’s immediate family (i.e., spouse, domestic/civil partner, child, sibling, or parent; including both half-relations and step-relations) that results in voluntary resignation from employment or a reduction in employment status (e.g., from full-time to part-time) in order for the participating attorney to act as a caregiver for the family member with the disability, illness, or injury;

-- Voluntary resignation from employment because a spouse or domestic/civil partner is involuntarily transferred out-of-state or the area (e.g., military transfer, plant relocation, etc.); or
+iv.
+Voluntary resignation from employment because a spouse or domestic/civil partner is involuntarily transferred out-of-state or the area (e.g., military transfer, plant relocation, etc.); or

 from the employing LSC grantee that, due to a loss of funding or other factor necessitating a reduction in staffing, there

+b.
 The following circumstances will NOT constitute good cause:

-- Termination for cause, as determined solely by the LSC grantee that employed the participating attorney;
+i.
+Termination for cause, as determined solely by the LSC grantee that employed the participating attorney;

 Defender or District Attorney position, or any other public interest-sector position, including a position at another LSC

-- Voluntary reduction in hours for any purpose other than those indicated in the preceding subsection.
+v.
+Voluntary reduction in hours for any purpose other than those indicated in the preceding subsection.

-As it is difficult to anticipate or enumerate each and every circumstance that would constitute “good cause;” other compelling circumstances
+As it is difficult to anticipate or enumerate every circumstance that would constitute “good cause,” other compelling circumstances

 A completed application includes:

-- Loan documentation (documentation for each loan, plus any necessary explanatory material, combined into one PDF file and
+• Loan documentation (documentation for each loan, plus any necessary explanatory material, combined into one PDF file and

 Participating attorneys must email LRAP@lsc.gov as soon as there is a change to banking information.
 Do not provide any banking information in the email.
 LSC will respond to the notice of change to banking information with instructions on how to properly and securely provide LSC with new banking information.
-LSC uses direct deposit to make LRAP award payments.
-Failure to inform LSC of these changes will result in delayed award payments.
+LSC uses direct deposit to make LRAP loan payments.
+Failure to inform LSC of these changes will result in delayed payments.

 Tax Consequences of Receiving LRAP Assistance

 Participating attorneys are entirely responsible for any taxes or tax consequences of an LRAP loan, LRAP forgiveness, or an LRAP default.
-The LRAP is designed to take advantage of the provisions of 26 U.S.C. section 108(f) Income from the discharge of indebtedness of Internal Revenue Code, particularly section (f) Student Loans.
+The LRAP is designed to take advantage of the provisions of 26 U.S.C. §108 Income from the discharge of indebtedness of the Internal Revenue Code, particularly section (f) Student Loans.
 In consultation with legal counsel, LSC believes it has structured the LRAP so that the loan amounts forgiven by LSC when a participating attorney completes each LRAP loan term are not considered taxable income to the participating attorney, and thus do not have to be reported as such.
 However, LSC does not give tax advice.
 Each participating attorney remains responsible for federal and state income tax consequences on individual returns.